Water Saving Irrigation: 2026 Guide for West Texas Homes

 Understanding Irrigation Pressure Management

 Water pressure is a critical, and often overlooked, factor in sprinkler performance.
 If pressure is too high, water atomizes into a fine mist that easily evaporates or gets blown away.
-If it’s too low, the sprinklers won’t provide adequate coverage.
-Pressure management involves using devices like pressure regulating heads or valves to ensure your system operates in the “Goldilocks zone”, not too high and not too low, for maximum efficiency.
+If it is too low, the sprinklers will not provide adequate coverage.
+Pressure management involves using devices like pressure regulating heads or valves to ensure your system operates in the sweet spot for maximum efficiency.
+If you are experiencing pressure problems, this low water pressure guide walks through diagnosis and fixes.

 Fine Tuning: Measuring and Improving Performance

-Once your system is designed and built with the right parts, you can use specific techniques to dial in its performance for peak efficiency.
+Once your system is designed and built with the right parts, specific techniques help dial in performance for peak efficiency.

 What is Distribution Uniformity (DU)?